 Students who apply for aid are sent an award letter indicating the forms of aid for which they qualify.
 The award notification must be signed and returned to Student Financial Services indicating the student's acceptance or rejection of the aid offered.
 Aid cannot be applied to the student's account until the signed award letter is returned to the office.

 Account Payment

-Student Financial Services records, bills, and receives payments for tuition, course fees, room and board, parking fines, and payments on accounts.
+Student Accounts bills and receives payments for tuition, course fees, room and board, and parking fines.
 Financial aid funds accepted by students are applied to their accounts and bills are sent for the balance due.